 If there is one thing that your pet cat shares with their larger wild counterparts, it is the drive to scratch things.
-Lions, leopards, and tigers will claw trees or other structures in their native habitats.
-Your kitty is closer to their wild roots than most other domesticated animals.
+Your cat is closer to their wild roots than most other domesticated animals.
 It makes sense that they will do the same thing in their home.

 A Quick Comparison of Our Favorites (2023 Update)